Audit activities in Jira

-The auditing feature tracks key activities in Jira products.
-These activities are recorded in an audit log that can be viewed in the Jira administration console.
-This can be a handy tool in helping you diagnose problems in Jira products or used for security purposes.
+Audit logs track key activities in Jira that can be viewed in the Jira administration console.
+This helps with diagnosing problems and maintaining security.
 To view the audit log you need to have the Administer Jira global permission.
 Learn how to change permissions.

 The audit log isn't available if all of your Jira Cloud products are on the Free plan.